You can find out more information about the Guild and being a trustee on these pages.

 Student trustees are appointed for a term of up to two years (running from 1st August to July 31st) but you will stop being a trustee on leaving the university if this is sooner.

-The Board of Trustees will usually meet five times each year, usually on Thursday evenings during teaching weeks.
+The Board of Trustees will usually meet up to five times each year, usually on Thursday evenings during university teaching weeks.
 There is also an away day held during the summer vacation.
 Trustees may also sit on a committee which have varying levels of commitment.
 All meeting times are agreed with the Board at the start of each year.

 Board members should be available by email to receive notice of meetings and board papers as well as to make urgent decisions which may arise between meetings.